learn-co-students/SENG-LIVE-101121/phase-3/01-ruby-fundamentals/Activity.md

 If you see 'welcome to phase-3' print in your terminal you should be good to go.

+You'll have to re-run the app every time you run a command going forward.

 # Deliverables
 A local theater has asked you to make a CLI app to help them sell and track tickets.